Shalash96/ABFE-Benchmarking/SystemPreparation/README.md

 a.
 Equilibration under a NVT ensemble
 b.
 Equilibiration under a NPT ensemble

-==This folder contain .ipynb and .py extentions for the same script.
-The .ipynb in case you want to see the graphs plotted, but it's not suitable to run a long simulation process==
+***This folder contain .ipynb and .py extentions for the same script.
+The .ipynb in case you want to see the graphs plotted, but it's not suitable to run a long simulation process***